Energy that is Safe, Secure and Affordable

 - Hybrid Thermo-Solar Energy with Storage: This uses concentrated solar power to heat molten salts which are then stored in tanks for days to weeks before being used to boil water to run a steam turbine.
 In the rare cases that the tank runs out, a low cost natural gas burner can temporarily substitute.
 In other variants, solar energy preheating is used to boost the output of a gas turbine.
 This is an area where the basic technology exists and public-private partnerships are required to demonstrate the economics.

-The success of farmers and other agricultural related industries is greatly affected by many factors, including the actions of those helping to guide our nation’s energy and agricultural policies.
+The economic success of agriculture is greatly affected by our nation’s energy and agricultural policies.
 Unfortunately, Congress has been erratic at best in its enthusiasm for biofuels.
 One of the main causes is the uncertainty and misinformation about the carbon footprint of corn-based ethanol, arising from the use of studies based on decade-old ethanol plant design, old corn yield and fertilizer usage data, and lack of analysis of the value of co-products such as DDG’s.
 Modern analyses of current practice indicate that corn-based ethanol emits less than half the greenhouse gasses of gasoline.
 When one factors in the projected doubling of corn yields over the next 20 years due to improved genetic traits, corn-based ethanol will be a strong economic competitor even to future cellulosic ethanol technology.
 That is why Bill Foster supports extending the Volumetric Ethanol Excise Tax Credit (VEETC) and biodiesel tax credit, along with increasing the ethanol blend wall for cars from 10% to 15%.
 Responsibly increasing our use of biofuels will create new jobs, lessen our dependence on foreign oil, and help protect our environment.

 As a scientist, Bill Foster believes nuclear power can be made safe, and has been made safe in the United States.
-Waste disposal remains a technically possible but politically unsolved problem that is finally being responsibly addressed by the DOE Blue Ribbon Commission on America's Nuclear Future appointed by President Obama and Energy Secretary Chu.
+Waste disposal remains a technically possible but politically unsolved problem..

 What is missing in the nuclear debate is an accurate understanding of the costs of nuclear compared to other low-carbon energy sources.
 In the short term, it appears that low natural gas prices from hydro-fracturing technology may make the capital investment in new nuclear plants hard to justify – even at sites where the licensing and environmental permitting is already in place.
 In the longer term, we should press ahead with advanced technologies such as inherently safe High-Temperature Gas Reactors with high Carnot efficiency and noncorrosive coolants, small modular reactor designs, inertial and magnetically confined fusion energy, and accelerator-driven Thorium cycle energy production.
 The balance of effort in these areas should be continually refined based on best available knowledge technical progress and projected economic feasibility.